michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/pre-trip-devotions.md

 Let’s read Isaiah 6:1-8

-*In the year that King Uzziah died, I saw the Lord, high and exalted, seated on a throne; and the train of his robe filled the temple.**&nbsp;**2&nbsp;**Above him were seraphim, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying.&nbsp;**3&nbsp;**And they were calling to one another:*
+*In the year that King Uzziah died, I saw the Lord, high and exalted, seated on a throne; and the train of his robe filled the temple.2 **Above him were seraphim, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying.** 3 \*\*And they were calling to one another:*

-*“Holy, holy, holy is the&nbsp;**Lord**&nbsp;Almighty;&nbsp;the whole earth is full of his glory.”*
+*“Holy, holy, holy is the **Lord** Almighty; the whole earth is full of his glory.”*

-***4&nbsp;****At the sound of their voices the doorposts and thresholds shook and the temple was filled with smoke. **5&nbsp;**“Woe to me\!”
+***4 ****At the sound of their voices the doorposts and thresholds shook and the temple was filled with smoke. **5** “Woe to me\!”
 I cried.
 “I am ruined\!
-For I am a man of unclean lips, and I live among a people of unclean lips, and my eyes have seen the King, the&nbsp;**Lord**&nbsp;Almighty.” **6&nbsp;**Then one of the seraphim flew to me with a live coal in his hand, which he had taken with tongs from the altar.**&nbsp;**7&nbsp;**With it he touched my mouth and said, “See, this has touched your lips; your guilt is taken away and your sin atoned for.” **8&nbsp;**Then I heard the voice of the Lord saying, “Whom shall I send?
+For I am a man of unclean lips, and I live among a people of unclean lips, and my eyes have seen the King, the **Lord** Almighty.” **6** Then one of the seraphim flew to me with a live coal in his hand, which he had taken with tongs from the altar.7 **With it he touched my mouth and said, “See, this has touched your lips; your guilt is taken away and your sin atoned for.” \*\*8** Then I heard the voice of the Lord saying, “Whom shall I send?
 And who will go for us?”
 And I said, “Here am I. Send me\!”
 (NIV)*

-Say: **I know what you’re thinking.
+Say: \*\*I know what you’re thinking.
 A lot is happening in those verses\!
 A king is dying.
 Isaiah is having a vision of God on his throne.
 Angels are flying around everywhere.
 The temple is shaking.
-Hot coals are touching people’s lips (don’t try this at home\!). **
+Hot coals are touching people’s lips (don’t try this at home\!). \*\*

 **It may seem confusing, but don’t worry.
 I’ll explain everything throughout the next three weeks.
 Today we’ll tackle just the first four verses.**